leo-texuanw/Learning/aws/docs/S3_and_Athena.md

 - After activating, only new objects are replicated (not retroactive)
 - For DELETE operations
-  - If you delete without a version ID, it adds a delete marker, not replicated
+  - If you delete without a version ID, it adds a delete marker, not replicated by default
-  - If you delete with a version ID, it deletes in the source, not replicated
+  - If you delete with a version ID, it deletes in the source, not replicated by default
 - There is no "chaining" of replication
   - If bucket 1 has replication into bucket 2, which has replication into bucket 3, then objects created in bucket 1 are not replicated to bucket 3